N1c0man/buddymoney_full/public/posts/save-your-first-1000.md

 - [Side Hustle Income Tips](/blog/side-hustle-income-tips)
 - [7 Best Side Hustles You Can Start This Week](/blog/side-hustle-ideas)

-Those posts go deeper into which side hustles work best for different personalities and schedules.

 ---

 ## Step 5: Put Your Savings on Autopilot